 Streaming & Torrenting

-“Unlike other VPN services that can break Netflix, Disney+, HBO, Hulu, Peacock, and Amazon Prime, Speedify has the ability to allow you to use these services while being connected to a VPN.
+“Unlike other VPNs that work with Netflix, Disney+, HBO, Hulu, Peacock, and Amazon Prime, Speedify has the ability to allow you to use these services while being connected to a VPN.
 Please note that Speedify will not give you capabilities to access other Netflix countries or unblock Disney+, HBO, and Hulu.”

 For example, I tested out BBC iPlayer, which didn’t work despite being connected to a UK-based server.